Roger Lloyd-Pack

-Roger Anthony Lloyd-Pack (8 February 1944 – 16 January 2014) was an English actor.
+Roger Anthony Lloyd-Pack (8 February 1944 – 16 January 2014) was a British actor.
 He is best known for playing Trigger in Only Fools and Horses from 1981 to 2003, and Owen Newitt in The Vicar of Dibley from 1994 to 2007.
 He later starred as Tom in The Old Guys with Clive Swift.
-He is also well known for the role of Barty Crouch Sr. in Harry Potter and the Goblet of Fire and for his appearances in Doctor Who as John Lumic in the episodes "Rise of the Cybermen" and "The Age of Steel".
-He was sometimes credited without the hyphen in his surname.
-He died in 2014 from pancreatic cancer.
+He is also well known for the role of Bartemius Crouch in Harry Potter and the Goblet of Fire and for his appearances in Doctor Who as John Lumic in the episodes "Rise of the Cybermen" and "The Age of Steel".

 Early life

-Lloyd-Pack was born in Islington, London, the son of actor Charles Lloyd-Pack (1902–1983) and Ulrike Elisabeth (née Pulay, 1921–2000), an Austrian Jewish refugee who worked as a travel agent.
+Lloyd-Pack was born on 8 February 1944 in Islington, London, the son of actor Charles Lloyd-Pack (1902–1983) and Ulrike Elisabeth (née Pulay, 1921–2000), an Austrian Jewish refugee who worked as a travel agent.
+His uncle was George Pulay, one of the secret listeners to German POW in Trent Park during World War II.
 He attended Bedales School near Petersfield in Hampshire, where he achieved A Level passes in English, French and Latin.
-He subsequently trained at the Royal Academy of Dramatic Art (RADA), where he worked with actors including Kenneth Cranham and Richard Wilson.
+He subsequently trained at the Royal Academy of Dramatic Art (RADA), graduating in 1965 with an Acting Diploma.

 Career

-Roger Lloyd-Pack began his acting career at Northampton's Royal Theatre, which he revisited when he appeared in the tour of Blue/Orange.
+Lloyd-Pack began his acting career at Northampton's Royal Theatre, making his stage debut in the Thomas Dekker play The Shoemaker's Holiday.

+He featured on an episode of The Professionals ("Long Shot", 1978) as a terrorist hitman.

 Only Fools and Horses

-On British television, he was best known for portraying "Trigger", Del Boy’s slow-witted “Village idiot” friend in the BBC sitcom Only Fools and Horses, from 1981 to 2003.
+On British television, he was best known for portraying "Trigger", Del Boy's slow-witted "village idiot" friend in the BBC sitcom Only Fools and Horses, from 1981 to 2003.

-Lloyd-Pack was cast by pure chance, an Only Fools and Horses executive producer, Ray Butt, hired him to portray Trigger after seeing him in a stage play, and had only attended that play to observe potential Del Boy actor Billy Murray.
+Lloyd-Pack was cast by pure chance: an Only Fools and Horses executive producer, Ray Butt, hired him to portray the character Trigger after seeing him in a stage play, and had only attended that play to observe potential Del Boy actor Billy Murray.